 Highlights & Hiking Trails

-Often referred to as the ‘Queen of the North Alps’, Mt, Tsubakuro stands 2763 metres above sea level and is an enjoyable overnight hike for anyone of reasonable fitness (or a single day hike if you are fit and have some experience).
+Often referred to as the ‘Queen of the North Alps’, Mt, Tsubakuro stands 2763 metres above sea level and is an enjoyable overnight hike for beginners and anyone of reasonable fitness (or a single day hike if you are fit and have some experience).
 Its affectionate naming as the Queen of the North Alps reflects its beauty, elegance and picturesque fields of alpine flowers that bloom above white granite sand.
 While some parts of the ascent are steep, trails are well-maintained making it a popular climb for beginner and intermediate hikers.
 The 100-year old Enzansou Mountain Hut is one of the country’s most historic and best mountain accommodations, making this hike particularly enjoyable for anyone looking to dip their toes into alpine exploration in Japan – see below for details.

 The distinctive pyramid shape of Mt Jonen make is an impressive sight from the valley below with the name said to come from the shape of the mountain, which reminds some people of a monk in prayer.
 The climb to the summit is harder than that to the top of Mt Tsubakuro and can be attempted from either the Ichinosawa or Mitsumata trailhead, with the hike from Ichinosawa being the easier to attempt.

-Mt Tsubakuro 2763m / 2 day walk / 1 night inc. stay at Enzansou Mountain Hut
+MOUNT TSUBAKURO: 2 day / 1 night hike inc. stay at Enzansou Mountain Hut

 Starting at the Nakabusa Trailhead (1462m), the walk takes you along the Kassen Ridge – a trail ascending 1250 metres and considered one of the steepest climbs in the Alps.
-The trail is well-maintained and suitable for beginner and intermediate hikers.
+The trail is well-maintained, clearly-marked, and suitable for beginner and intermediate hikers.